rkuo2000/NPCpy/README.md

 The most important territory to retain in the Andes mountains is **Cuzco**.
 It’s the heart of the Inca Empire, a crucial logistical hub, and holds immense symbolic value for our liberation efforts.
 Control of Cuzco is paramount.
 ```

-Click on the logo just below to see more examples of how to use `npcpy` to create agents and agentic systems.
+See more examples of how to use `npcpy` to create agents and agentic systems [here](https://github.com/cagostino/npcpy/blob/main/docs/npcpy.md).

 <p align="center">
   <a href= "https://github.com/cagostino/npcpy/blob/main/docs/guide.md">